 I wanted to share our story for a few reasons.
 Being over 350 pounds before getting pregnant there was a part of me that thought it might not happen.
 I cried, wrote in my journal, and prayed.
 Also being LGBTQ and not going the conventional way to get pregnant I knew the odds were against us.
 Thankfully we prevailed and since we can any of you moms out there can too!!

-Thank you again to this mom for sharing her LGBT plus size pregnancy story!
-If you self-identify as plus size and have a trying to conceive or birth story you’d like to share with the Plus Size Birth Blog, please e-mail us at email@example.com.
+Thank you again to this mom for sharing her LGBTQ plus size pregnancy story!
+If you self-identify as plus size and have a trying to conceive or birth story you’d like to share with the Plus Size Birth Blog, please e-mail us at [email protected].